-For your databases, use Research Library Complete, GreenR, or WorldCat Local.
+For your databases, use Research Library Complete or WorldCat Local, as well as one other of your choice.

 Task 4: Print or copy (i.e., cut-and-paste or screen-shot) the first page from the results of your two keyword searches, highlighting the sources you think look particularly informative or seem best related (i.e., most promising) to your topic.
 Label the sheet with the database name if it is not clear from the printout, and submit it with your written research findings.